CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 This is not a compliance failure.
 It is a methodology question: how should evaluation proceed for an architecture that falls outside the assumptions built into the existing framework?

-CURRENT STATUS · ENGAGEMENT CONTEXT
+CURRENT STATUS · COORDINATION CONTEXT

 Where We Are Now